-Julien grew up in Germany; he experimented with brewing but discovered the many facets of winemaking were more complex and exciting.
+Julien grew up in Germany where he experimented with brewing but discovered that the many facets of winemaking were far more complex and exciting.
 After earning a bachelor's degree in Viticulture and Enology in Germany, he traveled the world through intern positions, settling finally in the US.

 Javier grew up in the Lake County, later moving to Santa Rosa where he gained his associate degree in Science Viticulture and Agribusiness.
 He has a strong desire to produce the best quality grapes that reflect his creative expression and dedication to the health of the vineyard.
-He has 17 years of vineyard management, giving him the tools to design Keller Estate’s next 100 year plan to continue creating quality wines.
+He has 17 years of vineyard management, giving him the tools to design Keller Estate’s next 100 year plan while delivering the utmost quality in vineyard management today.

 The diversity of our wines comes from years of vineyard exploration, a careful understanding of the Petaluma Gap, how our grapes grow in this wine region, and respect for the essence of our fruit.

 Our sustainably certified vineyard incorporates practices derived from organics and regenerative farming that we have learned over the years.
 These practices include bee-keeping, owl and bat boxes, a flock of over 200 sheep that graze and fertilize our land, and careful management of the pond system that ensures our water supply.

 Currently we are re-planting 18 acres of our original vineyard, planted in 1989.
 As we've learned more about our region, we are making changes to ensure our vineyard will produce beautiful grapes for the next 40 years.